Law Enforcement Psychological Evaluations

-The Texas Commission on Law Enforcement (TCOLE) requires all law enforcement officer applicants in the State of Texas to pass a Pre-Employment Psychological Evaluation (PEPL) performed by a licensed psychologist or psychiatrist.
+Many states require all law enforcement officer applicants to pass a Pre-Employment Psychological Evaluation (PEPL) performed by a licensed psychologist or psychiatrist.
 Our licensed forensic psychologists employ the best practices for conducting PEPL for law enforcement officers, combining their deep knowledge of professional standards and guidelines with their clinical experiences with public safety, active-duty military, and veteran service members to provide an evaluation that is thorough and fair — for both applicants and the law enforcement agency itself.
 Depending on the needs of the applicant and agency, our ability to administer online standardized assessments, a HIPAA-compliant video interface for the clinical interview, and evening or weekend availability for appointments creates additional opportunities for remote clients and those with scheduling difficulties to complete these essential law enforcement screenings.

 Please note: These services are available to cities, departments, and organizations not directly to individuals.